cknd/synchrony/README.md

 - a number of python scripts that generate the figure panels shown in the article along with some additional plots.

 A note on code quality:
-I'm making this public because scientific code should be public, even and especially if its creator is not entirely proud of it.
-This is not software.
-This is a collection of experiments that had to survive many shifts in requirements as the science progressed.
-Part of the codebase started out back when python 2 looked like a good idea.
-Having said all that, I also want to say, fear not: Everything produces colorful plots and the main pathways are quite well-aired and documented.
+I'm making this public because scientific code should be public, even (or especially) if its creator is not entirely proud of it.
+This is not a piece of software: It's a collection of experiments that had to survive many shifts in scope as ideas progressed.
+Part of the codebase started out back when using python 2 looked like a good idea.
+Having said this, I also want to say: Fear not!
+The main pathways are quite well-aired and documented and everything makes colorful plots.

 ## Dependencies